Healthdirect Free Australian health advice you can count on.

 The future of Chinese medicine in Australia

-Further education and research are needed to improve the understanding of Chinese medicine.
+Further research is needed to improve the understanding of Chinese medicine.
 Research will also improve the quality use of traditional Chinese medicines.

 In Australia, Chinese medicine is a nationally registered profession.